Privacy Notice

 • Communicating with you regarding the management of the contracted data protection service;

-• Communication with you regarding supplementary CSRB Limited’s data protection services;
+• Communicating with you regarding supplementary data protection services;

 • Supplying you with service communications regarding the contracted data protection service;

-• Supplying you with our quarterly e-newsletter which you can opt-out of at any time; and
+• Supplying you with our monthly e-newsletter which you can opt-out of at any time; and

-6.4 CSRB Limited will only use personal data for a new purpose if either this is compatible with your original purpose, or we obtain consent, or we have a clear obligation or function set out in law.
+6.4 CSRB Limited will only use your personal data for a new purpose if this is either compatible with the original purpose, or we obtain consent, or we have a clear lawful obligation, or function set out in UK law.

-6.5 Where relevant, CSRB, may also share your personal data with the following categories of third parties:
+6.5 Where relevant, CSRB Limited, may also share personal data with third parties, such as:

-• Trusted third party partners who we work alongside and process personal data on behalf of, with regards to agreements and contracts, or for the provision of supplementary support services.
-Disclosure of the nominated trusted third-party partner would be provided at the agreement/contract stage and a relevant Data Processing Agreement (DPA) would be put in place to protect all personal data, from a data controller, data processor, and data subject perspective.
+• Trusted third party partners who we work alongside and who process personal data on our behalf, with regards to agreements and contracts, or for the provision of supplementary support services.
+Disclosure of the nominated trusted third-party partner would be provided at the agreement/contract stage and a relevant Data Processing Agreement (DPA) would be put in place to protect all personal data, from a Data Controller, Data Processor, and Data Subject perspective;

-• Fraud prevention agencies, money laundering agencies and associations.
+• Fraud prevention agencies, money laundering agencies, and other professional associations; and

 7.1 CSRB Limited always ensures the personal data we are processing is: